Bavarian National Museum

 Founded in 1855 by Maximilian II, the Bavarian National Museum has become one of the most important decorative arts museums in Europe, and one of the largest in Germany.

-Housed in an attractive historic building opened in 1910, the Bavarian National Museum (Bayerisches Nationalmuseum) was founded in 1855 by King Maximilian II of Bavaria and throughout its history it has become one of the best decorative art museums in Europe.
+Housed in an attractive historic building that opened in 1910, the Bavarian National Museum (Bayerisches Nationalmuseum) was founded in 1855 by King Maximilian II of Bavaria and throughout its history, it has become one of the best decorative art museums in Europe.

-The exhibitions include a varied range of artwork from carved ivory to musical instruments; goldsmith works to textiles and tapestries; glass painting to suits of armour; and Gothic, Renaissance, Baroque and Rococo paintings, sculptures and shrines... plus much more!
+The exhibitions include a varied range of artwork from carved ivory to musical instruments; goldsmith works to textiles and tapestries; glass painting to suits of armor; and Gothic, Renaissance, Baroque, and Rococo paintings, sculptures, and shrines... plus much more!

 An interesting visit

-Fans of the decorative arts will find the Bavarian National Museum a haven of fascinating works; its immense collection certainly makes for an interesting visit, but you will need a good two hours at least to visit the different exhibitions!
+Fans of the decorative arts will find the Bavarian National Museum a haven of fascinating works; its immense collection certainly makes for an interesting visit, but you'll need a good two hours at least to visit the different exhibitions!